 |Module 3||March 7, 2023|

 |Module 4||March 20, 2023|

 In addition to the live virtual sessions (listed above), participants will also complete the online portion of the program which should take approximately 3 hours to complete for each of the four Modules.

 After each Module, there will be a quiz that is worth 25% of one's final mark.
-Participants will need to earn 70% or higher overall in order to earn the designation of First Nations, Métis and Inuit Director or FNMI.DIR.
+Participants will need to earn 70% or higher overall in order to earn the designation of First Nations and Indigenous Director or FNI.DIR.

-Program cost $1,995 per person (Exam and certification included).
+The program cost is $1,995 per person (exam and certification included).
 Should you have any questions, please email email@example.com and we will respond as quickly as possible.

 If invoicing is easier for you, email Andrea and we'd be happy to make arrangements with you (see email below).